 Broad, K., Leiserowitz, A., Weinkle, J., and Steketee, M. 2007.
 Misinterpretations of the ‘Cone of Uncertainty’ in Florida during the 2004 Hurricane Season.
 Bulletin of the America Meteorological Society.
 88(5): 651- 667.

-Weinkle, J. and Biddle, J. An appraisal of science advice in North Carolina.
+Weinkle, J. and White, S. An appraisal of environmental science advice in North Carolina.

 Weinkle, J., Kinzer, K., and Halls, J. The relationship between wealth and flood risk over time.